twalton83/taskManager/README.md

 # TASK.ME #

-A MongoDB, Express, and NodeJS task manager, using passport local strategy for registration and log-ins.
+A React, Express, MongoDB, and NodeJS task manager, using passport local strategy for registration and log-ins.

 ## Features : ##